PostDoc Position Available

 - Undergraduate Group Capstone Project: This is run through the USC Computer Science Department, where 4-5 students form a team to produce a deliverable to the neurobiological community by the end of one semester.
-Contact email@example.com if you are interested in forming a team to pursue research as a part of your graduation requirement and include the following information in a message to firstname.lastname@example.org.
+If you are interested in forming a team to pursue research as a part of your graduation requirement include all of the following information in a message to firstname.lastname@example.org.

 Year: Attached CV/Resume and Unofficial Transcript: Explain why you are interested in our research, and refer to specific papers that you were intrigued by. (paragraph)

 Specific Skills to gain as a part of this project: If you are a woman or member of an underrepresented minority in science, technology, engineering or mathematics, please make sure you mention that.

 We typically host 1-2 students or visiting scientists to participate in the lab on an interdisciplinary project.
 These projects typically culminate in a conference abstract and/or publication of the research findings.
 To submit a proposal, include the following information in an email to email@example.com.